realtyem/synapse-workers/README.md

 ### Additions
 Anything in this section can be enabled by giving it a value of  'yes', 'y', '1', 'true', 't', or 'on'.
 Anything else is a 'no'.
-* *SYNAPSE_METRICS*: This not only is part of the generation of the initial homeserver.yaml file, but will also enable the builtin prometheus service, enable collection of Nginx metrics and add the necessary bits to Synapse to expose metrics.
-* *SYNAPSE_METRICS_UNIX_SOCKETS*: Enable Unix socket scraping support. **IMPORTANT NOTE**: this does not currently work as Prometheus does not support scraping a Unix socket for general scraping.
-See [issue](github.com/prometheus/prometheus/issues/12024) for details.
-* *SYNAPSE_ENABLE_REDIS_METRIC_EXPORT*: Redis is built into the docker image.
-It will automatically be used whenever a worker or multiple workers are declared.
-This enables exporting Redis metrics to the built-in Prometheus service.
-SYNAPSE_METRICS is required.
-* *SYNAPSE_ENABLE_POSTGRES_METRIC_EXPORT*: If you are using a Postgresql Database, it can grab
-* metrics from it as well.
-SYNAPSE_METRICS is required.
 * *SYNAPSE_ENABLE_COMPRESSOR*: The Matrix team made a database compressor that can make the state parts of the database less....sprawly?
 It's included by default.
 Enable to run it as a cron job every sunday at 1am.
 Actual space saving will not occur until your next auto-vaccuum